 Loving v.
 Virginia was an important Supreme Court case, but it was also the story of a real couple.
 Mildred Jeter and Richard Loving grew up in Caroline County, Virginia.
 They fell in love and decided to get married.
 Unfortunately, getting married was not as simple in 1958 as it was today.
-Mildred was black and Richard was white.
+Mildred had African and Rappahannock (Native American) heritage, and Richard was considered white.
 There were laws that forbade people of different races to marry each other.
 This was true in many states, including Mildred and Richard's home state of Virginia.
 However, interracial marriage was legal in Washington, DC at that time.
 Therefore, they decided to drive to DC, get married, and return to Virginia to begin their life together.

 This proved to be a short term solution.
 The law in Virginia not only forbade interracial marriage ceremonies, but it also forbade interracial couples from getting married elsewhere and returning to Virginia.
 One night, while they were asleep, the newly-married Lovings were awakened by the police in their bedroom.
 The Lovings were taken to jail for the crime of being married.

 When they went to trial, the judge found them guilty and sentenced them to a jail term of one to three years.
 However, the judge told the Lovings that he would suspend the sentence if they agreed to leave Virginia for a period of twenty five years.
 Given the choice between imprisonment and banishment, they chose banishment.
 The Lovings moved to Washington, DC.

 The Legal Battle